prowler-cloud/prowler/README.md

     export AWS_SESSION_TOKEN="XXXXXXXXX"
     ```

 - Those credentials must be associated to a user or role with proper permissions to do all checks.
-To make sure add SecurityAuditor default policy to your user.
-Policy ARN is
+To make sure, add the AWS managed policies, SecurityAudit and ViewOnlyAccess, to the user or role being used.
+Policy ARNs are:

     ```sh
     arn:aws:iam::aws:policy/SecurityAudit
+    arn:aws:iam::aws:policy/job-function/ViewOnlyAccess
     ```

     > Additional permissions needed: to make sure Prowler can scan all services included in the group *Extras*, make sure you attach also the custom policy [prowler-additions-policy.json](https://github.com/toniblyx/prowler/blob/master/iam/prowler-additions-policy.json) to the role you are using.
 If you want Prowler to send findings to [AWS Security Hub](https://aws.amazon.com/security-hub), make sure you also attach the custom policy [prowler-security-hub.json](https://github.com/toniblyx/prowler/blob/master/iam/prowler-security-hub.json).